 This defense approach may be appropriate in certain scenarios, such as when the family is going to downsize anyway, but this approach is dead wrong when applied universally.
 This issue is particularly important in the Bay Area where many people live in rent-controlled apartments, or houses purchased before the current bubble, and cannot move.

 Furthermore, excluding housing costs from consumption rates can significantly increase case value.
 Housing costs make up a huge part of the family budget.
 The San Francisco Chronicle recently reported that it would take a full 50 percent of an average salary to rent a median-priced two-bedroom apartment in San Francisco (including Marin and San Mateo).
 Protecting those expenditures from inclusion in the consumption calculation can provide a much more realistic estimate of what money the decedent would have had available to “consume.”

 The second and final article in this series will discuss household services and business losses.

 Household services, including childcare expenses, are important when evaluating low-income decedents who, despite low earnings, can be very important to their family economically.

 Business losses will focus on understanding the difference between what your decedent told the IRS and what they were actually earning – sometimes the biggest challenge is undoing the damage of an artfully prepared tax return.

-Nathaniel Leeds handles a broad range of civil cases on behalf of consumers and small businesses for Brent, Fiol & Pratt LLP, including personal injury, medical malpractice, and business litigation.
+Nathaniel Leeds handles a broad range of civil cases on behalf of consumers and small businesses for Mitchell Leeds, LLP, including personal injury, medical malpractice, and business litigation.
 He started his legal career as a Deputy DA in Merced County where he tried numerous cases to a jury, including third-strike felonies, juvenile sexual assaults, and manslaughter.
 He brings this extensive trial experience to his civil practice.
 He is a University of Chicago graduate.
-He received his law degree from UC Hastings in San Francisco.http://www.bfplawyers.com
+He received his law degree from UC Hastings in San Francisco.https://www.mitchelllawsf.com/

 2015 by the author.